bcgov/bcs-marzipan/docs/SCHEMA_README.md

 - **Validation Script**: `packages/shared/scripts/validate-types.ts`
   - Validates all schemas match their corresponding Drizzle types
   - Checks that `ActivityResponse` fields are derived from `Activity`
+  - Validates lookup response schemas match their database types
   - Validates request schemas
+  - **Must be updated** when adding or removing fields from schemas (see schema update steps)

 ### 3. Runtime Validation